MatNsl/Sim_article2024/README.md

 ## Goal of this repository

-To develop some bootstrap method for a continuous sampling frame, which could be applied to forest inventories or at least a simplified version of them.
+To develop some bootstrap method for a continuous sampling design, which could be applied to forest inventories or at least a simplified version of them.

 ## Data and Files